google-deepmind/jax_privacy/README.md

 git clone https://github.com/google-deepmind/jax_privacy
 ```

-* Then the code can be installed so that local modifications to the code are
+* Then the code can be installed.
+We recommend local installation so
-reflected in imports of the package:
+modifications to the code are reflected in imports of the package:

 ```
 cd jax_privacy